tmatofa/quickstart-eks-cdk-python/README.md

     1. This can be via setting your access key and secret in your .aws folder via `aws configure` or in your environment variables by copy and pasting from AWS SSO etc.
 1. Run `cd quickstart-eks-cdk-python/cluster-bootstrap`
 2. Run `sudo npm install --upgrade -g aws-cdk` to ensure your CDK is up to date
-3. Run `pip install --upgrade -r requirements.txt` to install the required Python bits of the CDK
+3. Run `pip3 install --upgrade -r requirements.txt` to install the required Python bits of the CDK
 4. Run `export CDK_DEPLOY_REGION=ap-southeast-2` replacing ap-southeast-2 with your region of choice
 5. Run `export CDK_DEPLOY_ACCOUNT=123456789123` replacing 123456789123 with your AWS account number
 6. (Optional) If you want to make an existing IAM User or Role the cluster admin rather than creating a new one then edit `cluster-bootstrap/cdk.json` and comment out the current cluster_admin_role and uncomment the one beneath it and fill in the ARN of the User/Role you'd like there.